 Published in 2015, Volume 1 focuses on big game animals, and Volume 2 covers small game and fowl.
 Bought together or separately, these books are great gifts for hunters.

-If your intended recipient doesn't like hunting, try "The Meateater Guide to Wilderness Skills and Survival", released in 2020.
-For any outdoors lover, this book is essential.
+If your intended recipient doesn't like hunting, try "The Meateater Guide to Wilderness Skills and Survival," released in 2020.
+For any outdoor lover, this book is essential.

-No matter if you’re out for a day trip, or on a week-long hunt, electronics these days are always with you.
-And keeping these electronics charged and ready-to-use when you're in the bush can be challenging.
+Whether you’re out for a day trip or on a week-long hunt, chances are you're bringing your smartphone.
+And keeping your tech gadgets charged and ready to use when you're in the bush can be challenging.

-The Inmarsat Isatphone 2.1 has one of the cheapest price tags on the market and has month-to-month plans as well as prepaid options.
-This makes it ideal to activate for only a few months during hunting or camping season.
+The Inmarsat Isatphone 2.1 has one of the cheapest price tags on the market and has month-to-month plans and prepaid options.
+This makes it ideal for activating for only a few months during hunting or camping season.

 Kelly Kettles are portable "kettles" for boiling water outdoors - as in over a campfire.
 Using natural fuel like twigs or small branches, you can heat water fast - in as little as three to five minutes, depending on the size of your kettle.